State Executive Nondefense or "Failure to Defend"

 William P. Marshall, Break up the Presidency?
 Governors, State Attorneys General and Lessons from the Divided Executive, 115 YALE L. J. 2446, 2455-2458 (2006).

 - Director James E. Tierney leads this 2009 ethics training at NAAG's annual meeting.
 The training focuses on an attorney general's refusal to defend laws and cases.
-The training includes a Q&A session between Director Tierney and participating attorneys general and former attorneys general.
+The training includes a Q&A session between Director Tierney and current and former state attorneys general.

 - To view the video, please click here